lingualdev/i18n-check/README.md

 ### --unused

-This feature is currently only supported for `react-intl` and is useful if you need to know which keys exist in your translation files but not in your codebase.
-Via the `-u` or `--unused` option you provide a source path to the code, which will be parsed to find all unused keys in the primay target language.
+This feature is currently only supported for react-intl and is useful if you need to know which keys exist in your translation files but not in your codebase.
+Via the `-u` or `--unused` option you provide a source path to the code, which will be parsed to find all unused keys in the primary target language.

 It is important to note that you must also provide the `-f` or `--format` option with `react-intl` as value.
 See the [`format` section](#--format) for more information.